 The data types that you can use for a column depend on the particular database you are using but typical data types include

 - floating point number (a number with a decimal point),

 - string, and

-address, whereas the domain for the jersey color column is colors (and possibly not even all colors if you only allow a few choices).
+whereas the domain for the jersey color column is colors (and all colors may not be available if you only allow a few choices).

 The next lesson describes column domains.